White Kennett: Political views

 Kennett's political views were quickly modified by dislike of the ecclesiastical policy of James II.
-He preached a series of discourses against "popery", refused to read the 'Declaration for Liberty of Conscience' in 1688, and acted with the majority of the clergy in the diocese of Oxford when they rejected an address to the king recommended by Bishop Parker.
+He preached a series of discourses against "popery", refused to read the Declaration of Indulgence in 1688, and acted with the majority of the clergy in the diocese of Oxford when they rejected an address to the king recommended by Bishop Parker.
 Hearne relates that at the beginning of the Glorious Revolution Kennett lent Dodwell a manuscript treatise, composed by himself and never printed, offering arguments for taking the oaths of allegiance and supremacy to William and Mary.
-Subsequently, Kennett openly supported the cause of the revolution, and thereby exposed himself to much obloquy from his former friends, who called him 'Weathercock Kennett'.
+Subsequently, Kennett openly supported the cause of the revolution, and thereby exposed himself to much obloquy from his former friends, who called him "Weathercock Kennett".
 In January 1689, while shooting at Middleton Stoney, his gun burst and fractured his skull.
 The operation of trepanning was successfully performed, but he was obliged to wear a large black patch of velvet on his forehead during the remainder of his life.

 After a few years' absence at Ambrosden he returned to Oxford as tutor and vice-principal of St Edmund Hall, and in September 1691 was chosen lecturer of St Martin's, commonly called Carfax, Oxford.
 He was also appointed a public lecturer in the schools, and filled the office of pro-proctor for two successive years.
 He proceeded BD on 5 May 1694.
 In February 1694–5 he was presented by William Cherry to the rectory of Shottesbrooke, Berkshire.
 He was created DD at Oxford on 19 July 1700, and in the same year was presented to the rectory of St Botolph's Aldgate.
 He resigned the vicarage of Ambrosden, and did not obtain possession of St Botolph's without a lawsuit.
 On 15 February 1701 he was installed in the prebend of Combe and Harnham, in the church of Salisbury.